elileinkram/_feedstack_web/README.md

 Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper).

-And then [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will send the posts to [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to calculate the rankings.
+And we will use your implementation to assign posts new rankings.
+[Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).